 5. AMENDMENT OF GUARANTY.
 No term or provision of this Guaranty shall be amended, modified, altered, waived or supplemented except in a writing signed by Guarantor and Bank One.

 6. WAIVERS.
-Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) presentment and demand concerning the liabilities of Guarantor, except as expressly hereinabove set forth;and (c) any right to require that any action or proceeding be brought against Enron or any other person, or except as expressly hereinabove set forth, to require that Bank One seek enforcement of any performance against Enron or any other person, prior to any action against Guarantor under the terms hereof.
+Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) presentment and demand concerning the liabilities of Guarantor, except as expressly hereinabove set forth; (c) any right to require that any action or proceeding be brought against Enron or any other person, or except as expressly hereinabove set forth, to require that Bank One seek enforcement of any performance against Enron or any other person, prior to any action against Guarantor under the terms hereof; and (d) any defense based on the voluntary or involuntary liquidation, dissolution, sale of all or substantially all the assets, marshalling of the assets and liabilities, receivership, conservatorship, insolvency, bankruptcy, assignment for the benefit of creditors, reorganization, arrangement, composition or readjustment of, or other similar proceeding with respect to the Guarantor, the Borrower, Bank One or any other Person of any action taken by any trustee or receiver or by any court in any such proceedings or any merger or consolidation of the Guarantor or the Borrower, into or with any other Person or any sale, lease, transfer, divestiture or other disposition of any or all of the assets of the Borrower.

 Except as to applicable statutes of limitation, no delay of Bank One in the exercise of, or failure to exercise, any rights hereunder shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any obligations hereunder.

-Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Loan Documents.
+Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Loan Documents, or any action or inaction or election of remedies by Bank One in connection with any lien or security interest at any time held by it as security for all or any part of the Obligations.

 Guarantor may terminate this Guaranty by providing written notice of such termination to Bank One and upon the effectiveness of such termination, Guarantor shall have no further liability hereunder, except as provided in the last sentence of this paragraph.
 No such termination shall be effective until five (5) Business Days after receipt by Bank One of such termination notice.
 No such termination shall affect Guarantor's liability with respect to any loan made prior to the time the termination is effective, which loan shall remain guaranteed pursuant to the terms of this Guaranty.